welcome banner

 Yep, it keeps on coming up, every day as you wake up: Web Security.

-Most of us don't want to study the thing, but just be aware and take advantage of the best tech.
+Most of us don't want to study the thing, but just to be aware and use the best tech.

-User Authentication and the Security Key, this blog being a rough Primer
+User Authentication and the Security Key (SK) - a Primer

-So we must first talk about Two-Factor Authentication, which has been around for a while now
+So we must first talk about Two-Factor Authentication, which has been around a while now

 Two-Factor Authentication (or 2FA, for short) is the objective.
 2FA improves your network security.

-User authentication is just the providing of a trustworthy assurance, vetting that "you are you."
+User authentication is the providing of trustworthy assurance to a server, vetting that "you are you."

-2FA is an example of a more general, higher level Multi-Factor Authentication category of methods.
+2FA is a very general, higher level Multi-factor Authentication method of protection.

-Yet, 2FA is available free, and ordinary web users are using it.
-2FA is not experimental.
-It's operational.
+Yet, 2FA is today pretty much for free, and ordinary users everywhere are using it.

-You may want 2FA for susceptible important service accounts, such as for banking or purchasing.
+You surely want 2FA for your most important accounts, such banking or online purchasing.

-(What to pick up on here particularly is accounts involving money or personal information of any kind.)
+(What to pick up on here is accounts involving money or personal information of any kind.)

 (Yes, 2FA involves more effort to get into an account.
 Some consider this a nuisance.

-Others come to consider this an essential after getting hacked, even just once!)
+Others come to consider it essential after getting hacked, even just once!)

 Now, a word about definitions